 What is Cellular Organization?

 By definition, cellular organization is the components that make up the cell and how they are arranged inside it.
-Each component, called an organelle, performs a specific function that is vital for the cell.
-In this article, we will explore the basic functional components of the cell and cell shape and its size.
+Each component called an organelle, performs a specific function vital for the cell.
+This page will explore the basic functional components of the cell and cell shape and its size.
 Let’s take a closer look.

 Functional Components Of The Cell

 - The presence of a nucleus is the principal characteristic that distinguishes eukaryotes from prokaryotes.
 The latter only have a so-called nucleoid wherein the genetic material is embedded.